 GLOBAL DIGNITY DAY CANADA

-The 12th Annual Global Dignity Day is scheduled for Wednesday, October 16th, 2019, and will be celebrated in over 60 countries around the world.
+The 13th Annual Global Dignity Day will be celebrated in over 60 countries around the world.

 On this day, role models from across the country – including parents, educators, athletes, Senators, former and current Members of Parliament as well as international business and thought leaders – join thousands of volunteers to make the events possible.

 In Canada, a National Event Celebration will take place on October 10th, where role models will speak with youth across the country, from Nunavut to British Columbia, with the aim to instil a positive, inclusive and interconnected sense of value in young people that will guide them as they grow.
 Within this year’s theme, “Team Human”, students will be able to explore several facets of dignity.

 The mission of Global Dignity is to implement the universal right of every human being to lead a dignified life.
 We all have the ability to increase the dignity of others and thus we increase our own dignity.